clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 {{< note >}}
-The ``on_value`` trigger is sent as the slider is dragged or changed with keys.
+The `on_value` trigger is sent as the slider is dragged or changed with keys.
 The event is sent *continuously* while the slider is being dragged; this generally has a negative effect on performance.
-To mitigate this, consider using a :ref:`universal interaction trigger <lvgl-automation-triggers>` like ``on_release``, to get the ``x`` variable once after the interaction has completed.
+To mitigate this, consider using a [Triggers]({{< ref "components/lvgl/widgets#lvgl-automation-triggers" >}}) like `on_release`, to get the `x` variable once after the interaction has completed.

 {{< /note >}}
 The `slider` can be also integrated as [Sensor ]({{< relref "/components/sensor/lvgl" >}}) or [Number ]({{< relref "/components/number/lvgl" >}}) component.